When are the application deadlines?

 Pearson Test of English – (PTE-Academic) (https://pearsonpte.com/) 54 on the computer-based test.

 How can I get the English proficiency requirement waived or be admitted conditionally?

 You cannot be admitted conditionally without this requirement.
 Although, there are a few exemptions to the policy:

 - Successful completion of a degree at an approved U.S. institution of higher education.

-- Passing Academia II Level at Talk International Language School.
+- Passing Level 9 at Talk International Language School.

 - Completion of a degree at an institution in one of the following countries: Australia, English speaking Canada, Ireland, New Zealand, or the United Kingdom.